xuyifan-0731/Android-Lab-dev/README.md

 The `Agent` class has been predefined in the `agent/` folder, with implementations for the OpenAI interface based on oneapi and the currently deployed GLM interface.
 If you need to add a base model, you need to:

-1. Create a new Python file under `agent/`, and refer to `agent/model.OpenAIAgent` to implement your model call by inheriting the `Agent` class.
-The `act` function input is already organized in the OpenAI message format, and the output is a string.
-If the input format of the corresponding model is different from OpenAI, you can refer to the `format_history` function in `glm_model` for modifications.
-The `prompt_to_message` method modifies the current round of prompts and image inputs (if any) to the current model's single-round format, which can refer to the standard OpenAI format provided by `OpenAIAgent`.
+1. Create a new Python file under the `agent/` directory, and refer to `agent/model/OpenAIAgent`.
+Implement your model call by inheriting the `Agent` class.
+The `act` function input is already organized according to the OpenAI message format, and the output should be a string.
+If the input format of the corresponding model differs from OpenAI, you can refer to the `format_history` function in `claude_model` and the `prompt_to_message` function in `qwen_model` for modifications. `format_history` can organize the format of historical records, and the `prompt_to_message` method converts the prompt and image input (if any) of the current turn into the single-turn format of the current model.
 2. Import your new class in `agent/__init__.py`.
-3. Replace the content under `agent` in the config file used by `text_only_auto_test.py` with:
+3. Replace the content under `agent` in the config file used by `eval.py` with:

 ```yaml
 agent: